szymekjanaczek/szymekjanaczek/README.md

 text analyzer and corrector - but better than existing ;)

 <h3>👯 I’m looking to collaborate on...</h3>
 sth interesting, built with web technologies.
-Can be connected with e-commerce automatisation
+Maybe related to e-commerce automatisations - or LLMs

 <h3>📫 How to reach me?</h3>
 simplest: DM on linkedin<br>